|Acrolinx Server||5.3, 5.4, 5.5|

 Important: Choose your criteria carefully, since later changes only apply to new checks.
 If you change your criteria later, you might need to run a batch check on the content in that Content Group.

-When you use regular expressions, bear in mind that you need to use the syntax for Java-style regular expressions.
+Your file paths can contain spaces.
+When you use regular expressions, bear in mind that you need to use the syntax for Java-style regular expressions .
 If you're not sure if the expression you want to use is valid, you can easily test it with this Java Regular Expression Tester .

-regular expression of a path to a folder on a file system or a web resource.
+lets you enter a regular expression of a path to a folder on a file system or a web

-- a list of content types you've defined in your custom fields.
+- shows a list of content types you've defined in your custom fields.

-- a list of all the languages available on your Acrolinx server.
+- shows a list of all the languages available on your Acrolinx server.

 The Content Group is initially empty - content that matches your criteria is added to the group with the next check.
 If needed you can run a batch check to include all content at once.
 You can use the Content Analyzer or the Command Line Checker to run a set of checks.